TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 - What is dark matter and why is background important
 	- Hot, cold, WIMP, axion
 	- Low energy
-	- High sensitivity →
+	- High sensitivity → solar neutrinos
-	-
-- Darkside and previous detector summary
+- [[Darkside-20k]] and previous detector summary
 - Motivation for experiment
 - Muon interactions with liquid argon